Security and compliance

 - Security Program

 We have implemented and will maintain an information security program that follows generally accepted system security principles embodied in the ISO 27001 standard designed to protect the Customer Data as appropriate to the nature and scope of the Services provided.
-Interactive’s Security & Compliance Team maintaining the information security program includes experienced professionals holding a wide range of certifications in both security and privacy.
+Genesys Telecommunications Laboratories Inc.’s Security & Compliance Team maintaining the information security program includes experienced professionals holding a wide range of certifications in both security and privacy.
 The information security program includes at least the following elements:

 - Security Awareness and Training